The following principles guide hinlab’s business practices:

 • Transactions forming an unusual pattern such as bulk purchases of products or gift cards or repetitive cash payments

-Competition and innovation are at the core of Hinlab’s DNA.
-We vigorously compete to develop and create the very best products for our customers.
-Hinlab will never seek to eliminate or reduce competition through illegal agreements with competitors.
+Competition and innovation are at the core of hinlab’s DNA.
+We vigorously compete to develop and create the very best products for our customers. hinlab will never seek to eliminate or reduce competition through illegal agreements with competitors.
 Agreements with competitors are subject to rigorous scrutiny in all countries.
-Agreements with our resellers, distributors, and suppliers can also give rise to scrutiny, particularly if Hinlab has a leading position in the market.
+Agreements with our resellers, distributors, and suppliers can also give rise to scrutiny, particularly if hinlab has a leading position in the market.

 You should never: